timc823/IST347/Week_11/readme.md

 Some of the main concepts that we will cover includes perceptrons, activation function, feed-forward, back propagation, gradient descent, optimizers and multi-layer deep neural networks.

 On the practical side, we will learn how to construct ANN using the TensorFlow and Keras packages.

+> There's no assignment this week.
+Assignment for this topic is in [week 12 folder](https://github.com/timc823/IST347/tree/main/Week_12)